apache/spark/docs/apache-airflow-providers/index.rst

 Provider packages context
 '''''''''''''''''''''''''

-Unlike Apache Airflow 1.10, the Airflow 2.0 is delivered in multiple, separate, but connected packages.
+Unlike Apache Airflow 1.10, the Airflow 2.0 is delivered in multiple, separate but connected packages.
 The core of Airflow scheduling system is delivered as ``apache-airflow`` package and there are around 60 providers packages which can be installed separately as so called "Airflow Provider packages".
-Those provider packages are separated per-provider (for example ``amazon``, ``google``, ``salesforce`` etc.)  Those packages are available as ``apache-airflow-providers`` packages - separately per each provider (for example there is an ``apache-airflow-providers-amazon`` or ``apache-airflow-providers-google`` package.
+Those provider packages are separated per-provider (for example ``amazon``, ``google``, ``salesforce`` etc.).
+Those packages are available as ``apache-airflow-providers`` packages - separately per each provider (for example there is an ``apache-airflow-providers-amazon`` or ``apache-airflow-providers-google`` package).

 You can install those provider packages separately in order to interface with a given provider.
 For those providers that have corresponding extras, the provider packages (latest version from PyPI) are installed